thenamakop/init.lua/README.md

 INIT.LUA file for your nvim config
-Prerequisites: install ripgrep and Yeovil
+Prerequisites: install ripgrep and NeoVim

 plug-ins are installed using packer(no longer actively maintained,  but works as intended)for simplicity